 You will need to confirm the decision before proceeding, by clicking on the 'Deactivate' button.

 The status of the Field will change after you confirm the deactivation and will be visible under the 'Active' column.

 It is possible to change the order of your fields.
-Just click on the circle on the left side of the field and click the 'Move Up' or 'Move Down' button.
-You will notice that the order number will change accordingly.
+Just click the 'Reorder' button.

 Here you will see the details of the field, including all the choices.
 Select the one you want to delete by clicking on the circle to the left of the choice and click the 'Delete' button.